wdawson/okta.github.io/_source/_posts/2018-09-27-build-a-simple-api-service-with-express-and-graphql.md

 {% img blog/graphql-express/hello-world.png alt:"hello world" width:"600" %}{: .center-image }

-## Improve Your Developer Experience
+## Improve Your GraphQL Developer Experience

 Here are a couple quick tips to help make your development experience a little better:

 1. Install a linter to help catch bugs in your editor.
 This will help keep your styling consistent and catch any easily-avoidable bugs.

-    * To install [StandardJS](https://standardjs.com/), type `npm install standard@12.0.1`.
+    * To install [StandardJS](https://standardjs.com/), type `npm install --save-dev standard@12.0.1`.
 Most editors will be able to show you warnings and errors as you type.
     * You can also edit the `scripts` object of your `package.json` so that you can run the linter at any time with `npm test`:
       ```
       "scripts": {